storageos/deploy/k8s/examples/FIO/local-volumes/README.md

 > The Node name and the label `kubernetes.io/hostname` have to match.

-> The Node selected should have enough capacity to host all the volumes
+> The Node selected must have enough capacity to host all the volumes
-> selected for the test.
+> created for the test.

-2. Generate tests (4, 8, 16 and 32GB volumes)
+2. Generate tests (4, 8, 16 and 32 volumes)

 ```bash
 ~$ ./job-generator-per-volumecount.sh 4  $NODE_NAME1